sean-jc/linux/Documentation/virt/kvm/locking.rst

 following two cases:

-1. Access Tracking: The SPTE is not present, but it is marked for access tracking i.e. the SPTE_SPECIAL_MASK is set.
+1. Access Tracking: The SPTE is not present, but it is marked for access tracking i.e. the SPTE_ACC_TRACK_MASK is set.
 That means we need to restore the saved R/X bits.
 This is described in more detail later below.

 2. Write-Protection: The SPTE is present and the fault is